56kyle/qbwc/README.md

         + [Directories/Files](#directoriesfiles)
         + [Migrations](#migrations-in-dbmigrate)
         + [QBWC Other Changes](#qbwc-other-changes)

+## A Note to Everyone in IT ##
+I just want to say to say thank you for being accomodating of all the weirdness involved with this project.
+While I may be a bit sarcastic/etc throughout parts of this project, it is mainly caused by frusteration and I don't want it to obscure how gratful I am to have gotten to work on this.
+There

 ## Dictionary ##
 **QBWC** - The qbwc gem that this project is centered around. \